Phnom Penh International Airport: Statistics

+In the first half of 2025, Phnom Penh international airport obtained 2,695,000 passengers and 23,432 commercial flights, sharing the increase in percentage of 18% and 18% respectively.

 Ground transportation

 There are a few options to transfer to or from Phnom Penh International Airport and the city.
 Outside the arrival hall, passengers can take a taxi provided by the Airport Taxi Association or book a ride from Grab, a ride-hailing app.
-In April 2018, trains operated by Royal Railway Cambodia began running express from Phnom Penh International Airport (parking area) to Phnom Penh Railway Station (City Center).
+In April 2018, trains operated by Royal Railway Cambodia began running express from Phnom Penh International Airport (parking area) to Phnom Penh railway station (City Center).
 Trains run every 30 minutes and the journey takes roughly 30 minutes, fare of one-way is US$2.50.
 There is also the city bus and an airport express bus.